 Developing a relationship with the person you meet is essential.
 You may find your proposal will not offer you what you need.
 Yet that person may help you in the future as a corporate sponsor.
 As your nonprofit grows, they may help you with other projects.
 Stay in touch regardless of the outcome of your proposal.

 Be a partner to other nonprofits in helping them seek corporate sponsors.
-Not only is there strength in numbers, you have reason to stay in touch with potential sponsors.
+Not only is there strength in numbers, but you also have reason to stay in touch with potential sponsors.
 They may be more likely to help you if they know you and see you’re a good partner to others.
 And strong business relationships are more valuable than dollars.

 The Prepared Accountant

 A tremendously important detail is knowing the budget cycle of potential sponsors.
 Put your accounting hat on when considering the time frame of your presentation.
 Be prepared in knowing when the sponsor you seek releases their annual budget.
 Which quarter will they finalize their budget plan?
 You want to meet with them well in advance of this.
 Simply ask, and wait for the right time to make your presentation.
 Be methodical and patient – it’s truly about numbers.
 Be sure to track this information in your nonprofit CRM.